Social care home equipment from your local borough or district council

 Fall detectors

-These sensors are good if someone is unable to press the alarm button on their pendant or wristband.
-They can be useful for individuals who suffer blackouts or collapse with little or no warning.
+Good if you can't press the alarm button on your pendant or wristband.
+Can be useful if you have blackouts or collapse with little or no warning.

 Flood detectors